Using 3D Viewer on HoloLens (1st gen)

 Some websites with downloadable FBX models provide them in compressed ZIP format.
 3D Viewer cannot open ZIP files directly.
 Instead, use your PC to extract the FBX file and save it to your OneDrive account.
 The file can then be opened from the OneDrive app on HoloLens.

 FBX files can be opened from OneDrive by using the OneDrive app on HoloLens.
 Be sure you've installed OneDrive using Microsoft Store app on HoloLens and that you've already uploaded the FBX file to OneDrive on your PC.

-Once in OneDrive, FBX files can be opened on HoloLens using 3D Viewer Beta in one of two ways:
+Once in OneDrive, FBX files can be opened on HoloLens using 3D Viewer in one of two ways:

 I see a warning when I open a 3D model

 You will see a warning if you attempt to open a 3D model that contains features that are not supported by 3D Viewer, or if the model is too complex and performance may be affected.
 3D Viewer will still load the 3D model, but performance or visual fidelity may be compromised.

 I see a warning and the 3D model doesn't load